San Juan de la Maguana

 San Juan de la Maguana is a city and municipality in the western region of the Dominican Republic and capital of the San Juan province.
-It was one of the first cities established on the island; founded in 1503, and was given the name of San Juan de la Maguana by San Juan Bautista and the Taino name of the valley: Maguana.
+It was one of the first cities established on the island; founded in 1503, it was given the name of "San Juan de la Maguana" by San Juan Bautista, with Maguana being the Taíno name of the valley.
 The term Maguana means "the first stone, the unique stone".

 Geography

-San Juan de la Maguana is in the center of Valley of San Juan with the Central ("Cordillera Central") mountain range to the north and east, and the Sierra de Neiba to the south.
-To the west there is a range of low hills.
+San Juan de la Maguana is in the center of the Valley of San Juan with the Central ("Cordillera Central") mountain range to the north and east, and the Sierra de Neiba to the south.
+To the west, there is a range of low hills.
 The San Juan River is the main river of the region, and the city was founded on the eastern side of this river.

 History

 San Juan de la Maguana is one of the oldest cities in the Dominican Republic.
 It occupies the same valley where the chiefdom seat had Maguana and the historic "Corral of the Indians".
 Their leader and warlord was Caonabo (which in Taíno means "great lord of the earth"), who led one of the most notable battles against the Spanish colonizers.

-Alonso de Ojeda captured Caonabo in a ruse.
-Caonabo's town later became the site of San Juan de la Maguana, founded by Rodrigo Mejia Trillo.
+In 1494, conquistador Alonso de Ojeda captured Caonabo in a ruse.
+The leader's town later became the site of San Juan de la Maguana, founded by Rodrigo Mejia Trillo.

-San Juan de la Maguana was founded in 1503 by Diego Velázquez.
-However, the town experienced little growth and was largely depopulated by 1574 and abandoned by 1605 as part of the Devastations of Osorio.
+San Juan de la Maguana was founded in 1503 by conquistador Diego Velázquez de Cuéllar following the Jaragua Massacre.
+However, the town experienced little growth; it was largely depopulated by 1574 and abandoned by 1605 as part of the Devastations of Osorio.